Hammerhead is now

 As part of the Uni to Unicorns initiative, Dimension and the National Theatre (NT) present All Kinds of Limbo, running three times an hour at Tate Exchange.
-This original immersive musical production uses cutting edge VR technology for a multi-user experience which was especially commissioned in response to the NT’s production of Small Island.
+This original immersive musical production features volumetric video and uses cutting edge VR technology for a multi-user experience which was especially commissioned in response to the NT’s production of Small Island.
 Visit Tate Exchange 12-5pm from 3-8 March 2020.

 Wimbledon students will showcase cutting edge technology for performance at Tate Modern next week, at Uni to Unicorns, a Tate Exchange event running from 3-8 March with the Digital Maker Collective.

 Students from across the performance courses will be resident at Tate for the week-long event in an open immersive production studio where the public can experience and learn more about their experimentation with cutting edge technology including volumetric video, a technique that captures a three-dimensional space, such as a location or performance.

 Since November 2019, academics, technical staff and 27 second year students from BA Production Arts for Screen in both the Set Design for Screen and Technical Arts and Special Effects pathways have worked on a pilot collaboration to explore this technology with Dimension, a world-leading volumetric and 3D capture studio, based in Wimbledon, London.